inclusive-teams/the-inclusive-team-tests/README.md

 ## The Joel Test
 Have you heard of [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html)?
 Go ahead and follow that link and read the article if you haven't.
 This can wait til you get back.

-In case you haven't read it or don't go read it right now, a minimum, you should read the intro (from the linked article by [Joel Spolsky](http://joelonsoftware.com):
+In case you haven't read it or don't go read it right now, here is the intro (from the linked article by [Joel Spolsky](http://joelonsoftware.com):

 > I've come up with my own, highly irresponsible, sloppy test to rate the quality of a software team.
 The great part about it is that it takes about 3 minutes.
 With all the time you save, you can go to medical school.
 >